 DJ Keeper is a producer and DJ associated with the late-1990s and 2000s breakbeat continuum, particularly the strand that moved from big beat into tougher club-focused breaks.
-While detailed biographical information is limited, his name appears in the documented discography of that period and places him within the wider network of UK breakbeat producers working across vinyl-led dance floors.
+His name sits within the wider network of UK breakbeat producers working across vinyl-led dance floors.

-The available evidence suggests an artist shaped by the era when breakbeat culture was expanding beyond its early rave and hardcore roots into a more hybrid club language.
-In that context, producers like DJ Keeper operated in a scene where electro, bass-heavy breakbeat and big beat energy often overlapped, with tracks built for DJs as much as for home listening.
+He belongs to the period when breakbeat culture was expanding beyond its early rave and hardcore roots into a more hybrid club language.
+In that context, electro, bass-heavy breakbeat and big beat energy often overlapped, with tracks built for DJs as much as for home listening.

 That positioning matters historically.
 The late 1990s and early 2000s were a period when breakbeat splintered into several club dialects, from funkier party-facing material to darker, more electro-informed productions.
 DJ Keeper belongs to that ecosystem rather than to a single narrowly defined micro-scene.